ScriptSherpa/demoprojects/README.md

 24. **Sentiment Analysis on Social Media Data**
     *Example: Twitter Sentiment Analysis*
     - Enhance your NLP skills by analyzing unstructured text data.

+25. PREDICTING DEMAND OF SALES OF MOTOBIKES
+   - sale of bikes in diffrent seasons and wheathers
 ## Overview

 Each project focuses on different aspects of machine learning, including: